OS Notes: Scheduling

 6. If no context switch is performed, execution resumes:

-• “Exit gate” for the scheduling logic
+• Acts as the “exit gate” for the scheduling logic.

 if (test_thread_flag(TIF_NEED_RESCHED))